TooAngel/worlddriven/README.md

 your default branch (fetching from the Pull Request could be a security issue) and applies the configuration.

+## Frontend

+The frontend has three views:

+- `/` the frontpage
+- `/dashboard` a dashboard with an overview of the repositories and a button to enable World Driven for the repository
+- `/:org/:repo/pull/:pull_number` A detailed calculation breakdown for the pull request

+To be able to easily work on the different views test endpoints are available:

+- `/test/dashboard` - for the dashboard
+- `/test/:org/:repo/pull/:pull_number` - for the pull request view

 ## Production environment

-The worlddriven auto merge service is hosted on heroku, tested via CircleCI, merge via worlddriven and automatically deployed.
+The World Driven auto-merge service is hosted on heroku, tested via CircleCI, merge via World Driven and automatically deployed.